dotscha/dfliconv2/README.md

  * option for loading custom palette, option to define what is "close" color.
  * user defined graphic modes with some examples (eg. some c64 modes)
  * add more graphic modes, including character modes with optimized charset to approximate the picture with 256 chars.

+### Credits

+ * I have stolen the RGB-to-Lab conversion code from Larry's disassembled converter. :)